postmanlabs/labs-docs/src/pages/docs/writing-scripts/pre-request-scripts.md

 ## Re-using pre-request scripts

 You can add pre-request scripts to entire collections and folders within collections.
-In both cases, your pre-request script will run before every request in the collection or folder.
+In both cases, your pre-request script will run before every request in the collection or direct child request in the folder.
 This allows you to define commonly used pre-processing or debugging steps you need to execute for multiple requests.

 > You can define a pre-request script when you first create a collection or folder, or at any time after that.